skdzera/CSI_Final_Project/README.md

 8. Hands-on exposure to cloud-native ETL orchestration using Azure services and real-world SQL, CSV data sources.

-for Contact email me at - gargasaksham2002@gmail.com
+For contact email me at - gargasaksham2002@gmail.com